Independent software guides, verified deal paths, and buyer-safe checkout notes.

 Does Chatbase have a free plan?

-What should I check before paying for Chatbase?
+What should buyers verify before paying for Chatbase?

 Next steps